Frequently asked questions

 A personalised voting form is included with the Notice of Meeting which allows shareholders who are not attending the meeting to either lodge their vote directly, or appoint a proxy or nominee.
 This person will be able to attend the meeting, to speak and to vote on your behalf.
 Your proxy can be the Chairman of the meeting, or any other person you choose.
 That person need not be a shareholder of Telstra.
-The AGM will also be webcast here.
+The AGM will also be webcast on our AGM page.

 How do I find out what happened at the AGM?

 The webcast of the AGM will be streamed live and will be able to be viewed post the AGM.
 The results of the AGM, speeches and presentations will be lodged with the ASX and will also be posted on our AGM page after the event, and for shareholders who have provided us with their email address, the results will be emailed.

 American Depositary Receipts (ADRs) are negotiable US securities issued by a depositary bank (currently Deutsche Bank Trust Company Americas) that represent ownership of a company's publicly traded ordinary shares.
 ADRs enable American investors to acquire and trade foreign securities with reduced hassles regarding differing settlement timetables and other problems typically associated with investing directly in overseas equity markets.
 ADR's are created when a broker purchases a non-US company's shares on the home stock market of that company and delivers those shares to the depositary bank's local custodian bank, which then instructs the depositary bank to issue ADRs to American investors.

 ADR holders are entitled to dividends payable on the underlying share and to have these paid in US dollars.